 The story gives us the obvious conclusion that Watchmen had to lead to: Ozymandias' master plan was doomed to failure.
 This sequence when Ozymandias explains his plan to Lex Luthor, at the top of this page, sums it up.
 In this story, the world of Watchmen essentially ends in nuclear war in issue #2…except for a few survivors who dimension-hop over to the DC Universe.
 For some reason, Ozymandias has figured out Dr. Manhattan traveled there at the end of Watchmen, so he's come over to there to look for Manhattan and apparently convince him to the save the world.
 Whatever.

 The artwork by Gary Frank and Brad Anderson is consistently the best part of this.
 It continues the "dark and realistic" look of Watchmen without being a slavish imitation of Dave Gibbons' original style.
 There are times when it tries to follow the "9 panels per page" pattern of the original book, but of course writer Geoff Johns is no Alan Moore, and as such he doesn't attempt to continue in this vein.
 Doing so would have hampered the artwork.
 Nonetheless, on its own the art is very rich and detailed, portraying dark and moody colors and filling each frame with details; even if the details aren't as full of meaning as they were in Watchmen.
 It's no surprise much of the symbolism Alan Moore used in Watchmen is entirely missing: not only artistic placement of the comic panels, but also the background details in nearly every panel, the deliberate double meanings of several important scenes (the best example being Dan Dreiberg and Laurie Juspeczyk having sex in front of the TV, with Ozymandias on the screen doing a gymnastics routine that echoes their own loving rhythms), the recurring motifs (especially the infamous smiley face), and so on.
+Also, there isn't a single pirate to be seen anywhere in this story, nor is there any reference or homage to the Tales of the Black Freighter story-within-the-story.
 About the only one of Watchmen's "radical" changes to the comic book medium still existing in Doomsday Clock is the lack of sound effects captions.
 The explosions don't say "BOOM!" and the gunshots don't say "BANG!"

 As for the writing, Geoff Johns is a consistently good writer of modern-day superheroes.
 This is actually this series' biggest flaw, as it doesn't aspire to be anything more than a superhero story.
 At least it attempts to be a decently written story, one that keeps the reader interested even as it plods forward at a snail's pace, attempting to fill twelve issues of story because of course the original Watchmen was twelve issues long.
 You can tell Johns was told to keep the adult theme of the original, as there's a lot of graphic violence and someone says shit on every other page.
 Of course, this series is at the halfway point and we haven't seen one hint of the other adult topic of the original Watchmen, namely the sex.
 Doomsday Clock makes some attempts to develop its characters and make them interesting, and the results are hit and miss…